 It is NOT allowed to fly drone in Yellow Mountains scenic area.
 The security guards will check your bags (no body check) with x-ray machine bofore taking on the cable car, you may be refused to get on cable car unless you give away your drone gears.

 Free fly in Hongcun and other ancient villages.

-Having guided hundreds of tourists and photographers before, our guides can change the itinerary according to the weather and light, to help you get the best shots with the best light.
+Having guided hundreds of tourists and photographers, our guides can adjust the itinerary according to the weather and light, to help you get the best shots with the best light.

 Packing - You won’t be able to take suitcases when you travel to the Yellow Mountains, as you will first take a cable car, then hike and walk up hundreds of steps to your hotels and between photography locations, so your suitcases will be left behind in a hotel downtown or some other safe location we can arrange.

 Just bring essential clothing and your camera bag with you.
 At an extra cost, we can arrange to have cloth bags of your luggage delivered to your hotels at the mountains.